MicrosoftDocs/power-automate-docs/articles/process-mining-copilot-in-ingestion.md

 [!INCLUDE[cc-preview-features-top-note](./includes/cc-preview-features-top-note.md)]

 Copilot in Process Mining ingestion navigates you through the ingestion experience in Process Mining.
-With Copilot in Process Mining ingestion, you can identify your process during data ingestion and auto map your data to the required data schema.
+With Copilot in Process Mining ingestion, you can identify your process during data ingestion and automap your data to the required data schema.

 Copilot can perform the following actions: